TEJ-Fellowship/bootcamp-prep-main/lecture-notes/00-overview-and-setup.md

 ### Lets run our node project

-- open the VsCode terminal and go to the directory 'bootcamp-prep-main/pre-work-workshops/03-expressions-variables-and-tdd'
+- open the VSCode terminal and go to the directory 'bootcamp-prep-main/pre-work-workshops/03-expressions-variables-and-tdd'
 - then run the following command in the terminal
   ```
   npm run test
   ```
   when you type anything after `npm run` in the command line, then it will run that specific command as mentioned under the 'scripts' key in the package.json file. so in our case, it will run 'testem', because we ran the 'test' command
 - this command will now run our testem environment in the browser at the url http://localhost:7357/. so lets open that url
-- now, in VsCode, open the file bootcamp-prep-main/pre-work-workshops/03-expressions-variables-and-tdd/01-favorite-activity/favorite-activity.spec.js
+- now, in VSCode, open the file bootcamp-prep-main/pre-work-workshops/03-expressions-variables-and-tdd/01-favorite-activity/favorite-activity.spec.js
   - you will see that this specific test case is looking for the variable 'favoriteActivity' to have the value 'coding'. it is looking for this value in any javascript files inside this directory, which in our case is the only other file 'favorite-activity.js'
   - so lets open favorite-activity.js, and add the following line of code
     ```